Edennyk/BMR-Calculator/README.md

 Descripton
 ===========
-This is a simple academic project that calculate Basal Metabolic Rate.
+This is a simple academic project that metric and imperial BMI calculator tool.

 ScreenShots
 =